Complutensian Polyglot Bible: Contents

 The Complutensian Polyglot Bible was published as a six-volume set.
 The first four volumes contain the Old Testament.
 Each page consists of three parallel columns of text: Hebrew on the outside, the Latin Vulgate in the middle (edited by Antonio de Nebrija), and the Greek Septuagint on the inside.
 On each page of the Pentateuch, the Aramaic text (the Targum Onkelos) and its own Latin translation are added at the bottom.
 The fifth volume, the New Testament, consists of parallel columns of Greek and the Latin Vulgate.
 The sixth volume contains various Hebrew, Aramaic, and Greek dictionaries and study aids.
-For the Greek text, the minuscules 140, 234, and 432 were probably used.